David-McKenna/ILTDada/Readme.md

 dual CPU server with 128GB of RAM, it is not recommended to increase the value above 32GB, though you can if you want to have a longer ringbuffer history available).

+You can check your current limits by using the command `ipcs -m -l`.

 ```shell
 sudo bash -c "echo '4096' > /proc/sys/kernel/shmmni"
 sudo bash -c "echo '1099511627776' > /proc/sys/kernel/shmmax"